Square and SumUp offer similar products to small businesses, but as I've tested and reviewed them in the UK, I've seen crucial distinctions.

 Neither platform charges for standard payouts to your bank account.

-Square does, however, offer Instant Transfers for 1% per transaction transferred to your bank account immediately (optional setting for eligible users) – it’s the only UK payment company to offer this.
-Otherwise, it takes 1-2 working days to settle payments in your linked bank account.
+Square does, however, offer Instant Transfers for 1.5% per transaction transferred to your bank account immediately (optional setting for eligible users).
+It's actually the only UK payment company offering this.

 Square Point of Sale (pictured) has more till features than SumUp App.